Employee Engagement is Worth Caring About: The Increased Employee Productivity Factor

 Separating Productivity from Profitability

+To say quantifying employee productivity outside of profitability measures is complex, is an understatement.
+High numbers of outbound sales calls may suggest one thing, successful closure rates, another.
+Long hours at the office could indicate productivity, or its polar opposite.
 And to complicate matters further, blog writer Claire Autruong raises a good point: not all tasks create the same amount of value for an organization.
 Does responding to an email create as much value as closing a sale?
 Most of us would say no, Autruong suggests.
 But what if that email builds a relationship with a contact who turns out to be a critical investor down the road?
+A compendium of factors influences increased employee productivity.
+Subtle, blatant, large and small.
+Take Dell Technologies as another for-instance.
+Dell found sales teams led by an inspiring leader were 6% more productive than those with an average leader.
+That 6% by the way, translated into an extra $1 billion in annual revenue.

 The point is, as organization’s we can influence employee productivity and discretionary effort through a host of measures.
 Employee engagement data bears this out.
 Focusing our efforts on engaging the hearts and minds of employees is by far the most productive of all.